MrMaverick79/you-autocomplete-me/README.md

 - [] Create a front end to allow users to enter text,  and then have the model supply the next line

-   There are many rich text editors available, but this project makes use of Lexical, which has been recently released as open-source by Meta.
+   There are many rich text editors available, but this project makes use of [TipTap]()